 - Fold in the yogurt.
 Blend well.

-- Spoon 2 TBSP of cheese-yogurt mixture into each of 6 chilled parfait glasses.
+- Spoon 2 TBSP of the cheese-yogurt mixture into each of 6 chilled parfait glasses.

 - Top with about 1/4 cup fruit mixture.
 Add 2 TBSP of crushed meringue cookies.